fhirschmann/bootkon/docs/labs/3_dataform.md

 ### **Execute Dataform workflows**

 Run the dataset creation by **Tag**.
 Tag allow you to just execute parts of the workflows and not the entire workflow.

+Note: If you have previously granted all required roles for the service account `{{ DATAFORM_SA }}` then you can skip step 1-5

 1. Click on <walkthrough-spotlight-pointer locator="semantic({button 'Start execution'})">Start execution</walkthrough-spotlight-pointer> > <walkthrough-spotlight-pointer locator="text('tags')">Tags</walkthrough-spotlight-pointer> \> <walkthrough-spotlight-pointer locator="text('dataset_ulb_fraud_detection_llm')">dataset_ulb_fraud_detection_llm</walkthrough-spotlight-pointer><walkthrough-spotlight-pointer locator="semantic({button 'Start execution'})"> Start execution</walkthrough-spotlight-pointer>